datastaxdevs/workshop-nosqlbench/_src_README.md

 It is now time to start hitting the database!
 <!-- 2L IF long -->
-What you launched earlier is the `cql-keyvalue` _workload_, one of the several ready-to-use workloads included with NoSQLBench.
+What you launched earlier is the `cql-keyvalue2` _workload_, one of the several ready-to-use workloads included with NoSQLBench.
 In particular, you ran the `astra` _scenario_, which determines a particular way the workload is to be unfolded and executed.